RobertPietraru/FlutterAppSkeleton/README.md

 ## Getting Started
 1. Install Flutter
 2. Clone the repository and rename the folder from AuthenticationSkeleton to something without uppercases
+3. Replace all occurences of the word "skeleton" with the name of your project
 3. Run flutter create .
 4. Run make get in bash (git bash on Windows)
 5. Do the FlutterFire setup (https://firebase.google.com/docs/flutter/setup?platform=ios#available-plugins)